DIY Christmas Bead Garland

 christmas tree wood beaded garland for the Holidays

 Or, you can hang them across a window or staircase.
-Drape them over a stack of books or nestle them in between a trio of little Christmas trees.
+Drape them over a stack of books or nestle them between a trio of little Christmas trees.
 There are so many ways to use them.

 wood bead garland hanging from a mantel with greenery